fredsiika/30-seconds-of-c/README.md

 ---
 [![License](https://img.shields.io/badge/license-CC0--1.0-blue.svg)](https://github.com/fredsiika/30-seconds-of-c/blob/master/LICENSE)

-<br>"Curated collection of useful C Programming turorials, snippets, and projects that you can understand in 30 seconds or less."
+<br>🔌Your plug to a curated collection of useful **C Programming** turorials, snippets, and projects that you can understand in 30 seconds or less.
 **Work In Progress**

 ### Getting Started
 - Use <kbd>Ctrl</kbd> + <kbd>F</kbd> or <kbd>command</kbd> + <kbd>F</kbd> to search for a snippet.
 - Contributions welcome, please read the [contribution guide](CONTRIBUTING.md).